Sumit9328/Self-Made-Repo/README.md

 # Self-Made-Repo
-This is my first Git Repsitory
+This is my first Git Repository
+Author - Sumit Dhir